 The fascination for analog photography is experiencing a new revival.
 While digital photography dominates the field of documentary and everyday photography, analog photography is increasingly asserting itself as an artistic medium and regaining significance in society.
-The special exhibition shows the range of contemporary developments in analog photography through unique works, series and photographic installations.
-With a total of 24 artists from the German-speaking countries, different nuances of this medium are illuminated in four thematic groups.
-The exhibition shows a clear focus on materiality and experimentats in dealing with light, chemistry, and technology.
+The special exhibition showed the range of contemporary developments in analog photography through unique works, series and photographic installations.
+With a total of 24 artists from the German-speaking countries, different nuances of this medium was illuminated in four thematic groups.
+The exhibition showed a clear focus on materiality and experimentats in dealing with light, chemistry, and technology.

-Visit also the exhibition PHOTOBOOKS.
+The exhibition PHOTOBOOKS.
 Art Page by Page took place at the same time.

 Curator: Silvia Gaetti